 11. Victor Conky

-The developer has published in three different shapes so that you don’t need to configure it in your suitable size.
-The small, medium and large variants of this Conky also support Arch Linux, which will be helpful for many users out there.
+The developer has published it in three different shapes so that you don’t need to configure it in your suitable size.
+The small, medium and large variants of this Conky also support Arch Linux, which will help many users out there.
 You can either apply this theme by running the installer script or by manually configuring, which is highly recommended by the developer.

 12. Sci-Fi HUD